 Although Wolf Park had participated in many documentaries and TV programs before, this decade included several memorable filming moments.
-Marion the wolf was allowing to explore inside the intern house for one program.
-During another program, Renki met and danced with Neil deGrasse Tyson.
+Marion the wolf explored inside the intern house for one program.
+During another, Renki met and danced with Neil deGrasse Tyson.

 Research continued with the wolves assisting with a series of cognition studies led by Dr. Clive Wynne and his graduate students.
 The 2009 pups were raised by his students who recorded their problem-solving growth as they developed.

 A new 1-and-a-half acre enclosure gave the wolves a second large habitat to enjoy.
 A new conference center allowed the park to host larger seminars and the Animal Care Center gave the park a space to perform surgeries, prepare meals, and raise puppies.
 The first litter raised in the new building were the five 2017 pups, who were also the first pack to live long-term in the new enclosure.

 27 acres of park-owned farmland were reclaimed as bat and quail habitat in 2016, providing native wildlife with new homes.

 2013 brought the park a litter of gray foxes, a new species the staff had wanted to add to the facility for many years.

 On October 6, 2011, Dr. Klinghammer passed away at the age of 81, having seen his dream of learning more about wolves unfold into an education and research facilities which had inspired people around the world.
 He is sorely missed but his legacy continues.